 ZenHub and GitHub Permission Structure

-"How do ZenHub and GitHub permissions work?"
-A question we come across a lot!
+Within ZenHub, user permissions and access vary based on the permissions a user has within GitHub.
 Here is a summary of GitHub and ZenHub permissions.

 Get to know how ZenHub leverages the GitHub permission model to provide access.
 Currently ZenHub authenticates at the user level, leveraging GitHub OAuth authentication to provide user-level access for ZenHub to all the organizations (and repos within that organization) that the user has access to, where there aren't third-party application restrictions in place.

 The credentials that you use to log in to GitHub are the credentials you will use to access ZenHub.
 Similarly, the access permissions you have associated with your user account for your GitHub repositories will carry through to ZenHub.
 Meaning, if you don't have access to a repository in GitHub, you will not be able to see any Issues or information about that repository in ZenHub.